Death Race 2000: Development and writing

 Roger Corman wanted to make a futuristic action sports film to take advantage of the advance publicity of Rollerball (1975).
-He optioned a short story by Ib Melchior and hired Robert Thom to adapt it.
+He optioned a short story by Ib Melchior, an associate from his American International Pictures days, and hired Robert Thom to adapt it.
 Director Paul Bartel felt this was unshootable, so Charles B. Griffith rewrote it.
-Corman wanted Peter Fonda to play the lead, but he read the script and said it was too ridiculous to make, so David Carradine was cast instead; Carradine wanted to take on a role that would make people think of him as more than just Caine on Kung Fu and give him a leg up on a movie career.
-Carradine was paid 10% of the film's gross.
+Corman referred to the original story treatment as overly-serious and "kind of vile", and reworked it to emphasize satire and camp.

+Bartel was hired on the basis of his second unit work on Big Bad Mama (1974), which Corman produced.
+In a 1982 interview, Bartel said: "Most of my guilty pleasures in this film were ripped out by the roots by Roger Corman before the film ever saw the light of day and substituted with crushed heads and blood squibs.
+Nevertheless, there is a joke about the French wrecking our economy and telephone system that I still find amusing.
+And I am pleased by the scene introducing the Girl Fan (played very effectively by my sister Wendy) who is to sacrifice herself beneath the wheels of David Carradine's race car and wants to meet him so that the gesture will have 'meaning'."

-Bartel later recalled "We had terrible script problems; David had to finish his Kung Fu series before starting and we had bad weather.
+Bartel later recalled: "We had terrible script problems; David had to finish his Kung Fu series before starting and we had bad weather.
 We all worked under terrible pressure.
 Roger and I had an essential disagreement over comedy.
 He took out a lot of the comedy scenes.
 He may have been right and was probably more objective."

-In a 1982 interview, Bartel said, "Most of my guilty pleasures in this film were ripped out by the roots by Roger Corman before the film ever saw the light of day and substituted with crushed heads and blood squibs.
-Nevertheless, there is a joke about the French wrecking our economy and telephone system that I still find amusing.
-And I am pleased by the scene introducing the Girl Fan (played very effectively by my sister Wendy) who is to sacrifice herself beneath the wheels of David Carradine's race car and wants to meet him so that the gesture will have 'meaning'."
+At one point in production, Bartel and Carradine clashed enough where the director had thought of replacing Carradine with Lee Majors, although they eventually reconciled and had a bond enough to help influence the ending of the film.
+Corman disagreed with the idea envisioned by Bartel for the ending involving a running over of a reporter character because the producer thought "it would compromise the hero".
+Instead, Corman thought of an idea where the reporter is instead shot on the spot by FBI agents while Frankenstein makes light of such as "sort of irresponsible question" When it came time to film the ending, Bartel shot the ending seen in the final print without shooting the one envisioned by Corman because Carradine stated he "wasn't interested in fooling with the other one" so the two simply moved on.